ehsanrashid/DON/Readme.md

 To use the NNUE evaluation an additional data file with neural network parameters needs to be downloaded.
-The filename for the default set can be found as the default value of the `EvalFile` UCI option, with the format `nn-[SHA256 first 12 digits].nnue` (e.g. nn-c157e0a5755b.nnue).
+The filename for the default set can be found as the default value of the `Eval File` UCI option, with the format `nn-[SHA256 first 12 digits].nnue` (e.g. nn-c157e0a5755b.nnue).

 ## UCI options